avonggeorge/alx-backend/README.md

-This repository containd some backend projects
+This repository contains some backend projects